dalmo1991/superflexPy/doc/numerical_solver.rst

 and associated initial conditions.

-Such differential equations are usually difficult/impossible to solve analytically, therefore, numerical approximations are employed.
+Such differential equations are usually difficult or impossible to solve analytically, therefore, numerical approximations are employed.

-Many robust numerical approximations (e.g. Implicit Euler) require an iterative root-finding procedure at each time step.
+Many robust numerical approximations (e.g. implicit Euler) require an iterative root-finding procedure at each time step.

 Therefore, the current implementation of SuperflexPy conceptualizes the solution